WatForm/dash-testing/README.md

 - `expected_value=true` and `success` implies `PASS`
 - `expected_value=false` and `fail` imples `PASS`
 - else `FAIL`

+Interpreting `quantifier`:

+- `"E"` checks if there exists some trace produced by the model is in the trace-class.

+- `"A"` checks if all traces produced by the model are in the trace class.

 ## Adding models and tests